Health in Manchester: 19th century

 The best-known critique of the social conditions in Manchester was written by Friedrich Engels, whilst visiting the city between 1842 and 1844.
-He worked at the family-owned mill, Ermen and Engels at Weaste, Salford and spent his leisure time visiting poor working-class communities.
-Off Oxford Road on the south side of Manchester Engels found 40,000 Irish immigrants living in abhorrent conditions of filth and stench in an area known as Irish Town.
-Through his observations he established that mortality from infectious diseases such as fevers, smallpox, measles and whooping cough was four times higher than outlying rural areas and that mortality rates were significantly higher than the national average.
-He directly related these stark health indicators to the appalling living and working conditions of workers which were driven by capitalist enterprise: "Women made unfit for childbearing, children deformed, men enfeebled, limbs crushed, whole generations wrecked, afflicted with disease and infirmity, purely to fill the purses of the bourgeoisie."
+He worked at the family-owned mill, Ermen and Engels at Weaste, Salford, and spent his leisure time visiting poor working-class communities.
+Off Oxford Road on the south side of Manchester, Engels found 40,000 Irish immigrants living in abhorrent conditions of filth and stench in an area known as Irish Town.
+Through his observations, he established that mortality from infectious diseases such as fevers, smallpox, measles, and whooping cough was four times higher than in outlying rural areas, and that mortality rates were significantly higher than the national average.
+He directly related these stark health indicators to the appalling living and working conditions of workers, which were driven by capitalist enterprise: "Women made unfit for childbearing, children deformed, men enfeebled, limbs crushed, whole generations wrecked, afflicted with disease and infirmity, purely to fill the purses of the bourgeoisie."
 18,000 Irish inhabitants were reported to be living in Manchester cellars.
 15% of them were sleeping with more than three people in one bed.

 Medical Officer of Health

 Manchester first appointed a Medical Officer of Health in 1868, sometime after Liverpool, where William Duncan was appointed in 1847.
 James Niven was appointed MOH for Oldham in 1886 and moved to Manchester in 1922.
-He is credited with reducing the death rate in Manchester from 24.26 per 1,000 people in 1893 to 13.82 per 1,000 in 1921 through an "intense zeal, perseverance and courage of conviction" that drove sanitary reforms and waged war on infectious disease.
+He is credited with reducing the death rate in Manchester from 24.26 per 1,000 people in 1893 to 13.82 per 1,000 in 1921 through an "intense zeal, perseverance, and courage of conviction" that drove sanitary reforms and waged war on infectious disease.